Labio & Palate Repair in Falls Church, VA

 Since the lip and palate develop separately, it is possible for a child to be born with a cleft lip, palate or both.
 Cleft defects occur in about one out of every 800 babies.

-Children born with either or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, habla, hearing and psychological development.
+Children born with either or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, discurso, hearing and psychological development.
 En la mayoría de los casos, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as ourphysicians, the results can be quite positive.
+When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as nuestrophysicians, the results can be quite positive.

 Cleft Lip Treatment